Jeffligit/Jeff-autofill-extension/README.md

 # Jeff-autofill-extension
-This is a google chrome extension that automatically fills in your information for purchasing items on shopify sites.
+This is a google chrome extension that automatically fills in your information for purchasing items on shopify sites + others soon.

+Uses jquery
+and javascript